oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 DigitalOcean load balancers support two main configurations for encrypted web traffic:

 - SSL termination: decrypts SSL requests at the load balancer and sends them unencrypted to the backend at the Droplets' private IP address.
 The slower and CPU-intensive work of decryption is performed at the load balancer, and certificate management is simplified.
 The traffic between the load balancer and the backend is secured by routing over the VPC network, but data is readable inside the private network.
-- SSL assthrough: sends the encrypted SSL requests directly to the backend at the Droplets' private IP address, traffic between the load balancer and the backend is secured.
+- SSL passthrough: sends the encrypted SSL requests directly to the backend at the Droplets' private IP address, traffic between the load balancer and the backend is secured.
 Every backend server must have the certificate, and client information contained in `X-forwarded-*` headers might be lost.

-Taking advantage of the simplified certificate management, in the following steps SSL termination is configured, through the DigitalOcean control panel.
+Taking advantage of the simplified certificate management, in the following steps SSL termination will be configured, through the DigitalOcean control panel.

 Login to your DigitalOcean account, and in the left menu choose **Kubernetes**.
-Then choose your cluster, and in the cluster page, choose **Resources**.
+Then choose your cluster, and on the cluster page, choose **Resources**.
 In the _LOAD BALANCERS_ list, choose the single load balancer that must have been created.
-In the load balancer page, choose the **Settings** tab.
+On the load balancer page, choose the **Settings** tab.
 Click **Edit** in the _Forwarding Rules_.
 Add a forwarding rule for HTTPS in port 443, and in the certificate drop-down, choose **New certificate**.

 {% img blog/jhipster-digital-ocean/do-new-certificate.png alt:"DigitalOcean new certificate form" width:"500" %}{: .center-image }

-In the **New Certificate** form, choose **Use Let's Encrypt** tab, and then in the domain box, choose **Add new domain**.
+In the **New Certificate** form, choose the **Use Let's Encrypt** tab, and then in the domain box, choose **Add new domain**.
 Then enter your domain name, and list other subdomains to include.
 Add a name for the certificate and click **Generate Certificate**.

 {% img blog/jhipster-digital-ocean/do-new-domain.png alt:"DigitalOcean new domain form" width:"500" %}{: .center-image }

-Back in the _Forwarding rules_ page, check the generated certificate is selected, and forward the traffic to the Droplet HTTP port where the gateway is running.
-Tick the checkbox **Create DNS records for all the new Let's Encrypt certifcates** and then **Save** the forwarding settings.
+Back in the _Forwarding rules_ page, check the generated certificate is selected, and forward the traffic to the droplet HTTP port where the gateway is running.
+Tick the checkbox **Create DNS records for all the new Let's Encrypt certificates** and then **Save** the forwarding settings.

 {% img blog/jhipster-digital-ocean/do-forwarding.png alt:"DigitalOcean load balancer forwarding settings" width:"800" %}{: .center-image }

-Finally in the SSL section of the settings, tick the checkbox **Redirect HTTP to HTTPS**.
+Finally, in the SSL section of the settings, tick the checkbox **Redirect HTTP to HTTPS**.

 {% img blog/jhipster-digital-ocean/do-ssl-redirect.png alt:"DigitalOcean load balancer ssl redirect settings" width:"800" %}{: .center-image }

 Once again, update the redirect URIs in Okta to allow the newly configured domain.
 Set up the URIs with `https://yourDomain` prefix.

-Test the configuration navigating to `http://yourDomain`.
-First the load balancer should redirect to HTTPs, and then the gateway should redirect to the Okta sign in page.
+Test the configuration by navigating to `http://yourDomain`.
+First, the load balancer should redirect to HTTPs, and then the gateway should redirect to the Okta sign-in page.

 ## Learn more about JHipster and cloud deployment

-And this was a brief walk-through for deploying JHipster to a DigitalOcean managed Kubernetes cluster.
+And this was a brief walk-through for deploying JHipster to a DigitalOcean's managed Kubernetes cluster.
 Some important topics for production deployment were not covered in this post, to focus on DigitalOcean resource requirements in particular.
-Among them, external configuration storage with Spring Cloud Config and Git was not covered, secrets encryption both for the cloud configuration and Kubernetes configuration, also was not covered.
+Among them, external configuration storage with Spring Cloud Config and Git was not covered, secrets encryption both for the cloud configuration and Kubernetes configuration also was not covered.
 You can learn about these good practices in the first post of this cloud deployment series: [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 Keep learning, and for more content on JHipster, check out the following links:

 - [Introducing Spring Native for JHipster: Serverless Full-Stack Made Easy](/blog/2022/03/03/spring-native-jhipster)
 - [Full Stack Java with React, Spring Boot, and JHipster](/blog/2021/11/22/full-stack-java)